-In 1992 Arizona voters amended the state constitution to create a process for evaluating the performance of judges appointed through merit selection.
-The constitution requires that the performance evaluation process include input from the public and that judicial performance reports be given to the voters before the state's general election.
-Arizona has developed a process to evaluate each judge's work and report back to you.
+In 1992 Arizona voters amended the state Constitution to create a process for evaluating the performance of judges appointed through merit selection.
+The Constitution requires that the performance evaluation process include input from the public and that judicial performance reports be given to the voters before the state's general election.

 Check out our short video and then use the information on this website to learn about the judges you'll be voting on so you can be an informed voter.